Jatingoyal14/Jatingoyal14/README.md

 - 👋 Hi, I’m @Jatingoyal14
-- 👀 I’m just started web development
 - 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on open source project
+- 💞️ I’m looking to collaborate on open source project to begin my developer journey.
-- 📫 How to reach me ...
+- 📫 I am eagerly waiting for a opportunity to showcase my skills.
-- 😄 Pronouns: ...
+- 😄
-- ⚡ Fun fact: ...
+- ⚡

 <!---
 Jatingoyal14/Jatingoyal14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.